Camp Bow Wow Weighs in On Adding Another Dog to the Family

 Let’s get one thing straight – as far as we’re concerned, when it comes to dogs, the more the merrier!
 We’re all for adding a second furry friend to the family, but it’s important to be cautious when doing so, especially if your existing pet has been top dog for quite some time.

-This past Valentine’s Day, Camp Bow Wow’s Training and Behavioral Expert, Erin Askeland, turned her attention to dog lovers everywhere, chatting with Motherhood Defined about how to easily assimilate a furry new addition.
+Last year, Camp Bow Wow’s Training and Behavioral Expert, Erin Askeland, turned her attention to dog lovers everywhere, chatting with Motherhood Defined about how to easily assimilate a furry new addition — and these tips still hold true today!
 Here’s what she had to say:

 Stay neutral and private.